nilsisboom/MasterThesis/README_DATA.md

 ##waste per EWC and treatment.csv##
 Author: Eurostat
 Source: https://ec.europa.eu/eurostat/databrowser/view/env_wastrt/default/table?lang=en - The entire dataset has to be selected.
-More information about the dataset can be found in my thesis and under https://ec.europa.eu/eurostat/cache/metadata/en/env_waselee_esms.htm
+More information about the dataset can be found in my thesis and under https://ec.europa.eu/eurostat/cache/metadata/en/env_wasgt_esms.htm.
+Each data set is available as a csv and a csv.gz
 Date of download: 19.06.2023
 Modifications: The name was changed to waste per EWC and treatment.csv

 ##WEEE waste 2.csv.gz##
 Author: Eurostat
 Source: https://ec.europa.eu/eurostat/databrowser/view/env_wastrt/default/table?lang=en - The entire dataset has to be selected.
+More information about the dataset can be found in my thesis and under https://ec.europa.eu/eurostat/cache/metadata/en/env_waselee_esms.htm.
+Each data set is available as a csv and a csv.gz
 Date of download: 09.09.2023
 Modifications: The name was changed to WEEE waste 2.csv.gz